srobo/team-emails/SR2022/2021-11-12-discord-credentials.md

 This year, we're using [Discord](https://studentrobotics.org/docs/team_admin/discord) as our primary communication method for competitor support.
 Your invite link is [discord link]().
 If you don't already have a Discord account, you can register an account for free.

 Upon joining the server users will need to provide a password to gain the correct permissions.
+The password is used to identify which team a user is from, so do not share to those outside your team.
 For your team, the password is: `password`.
 Please share both the invite link and the relevant password with your competitors.
-Discord access should not be shared to those outside your team.

 If competitors change teams or need their roles tweaked for whatever reason please ask them to ask for help in the [#role-requests](https://discord.com/channels/900501415548579842/900501416269971460) channel.